MGM Resorts International: NGCB fine

 Nevada Gaming Control Board (NGCB) unanimously voted, on April 24, 2025, to levy a fine of $8.5 million on the company for having allowed two illegal bookmakers to gamble at MGM Grand and The Cosmopolitan.
 The investigation implicated former MGM Grand president Scott Sibella, as facilitating the fraud, between 2017 and 2020.
 Sibella's gambling license was revoked by the Nevada Gaming Commission on December 19, 2024.

+Buyout Offer From People Inc.

+In June 2026, People Inc., led by Barry Diller, offered to buy the remainder of MGM Resorts it doesn't own in a deal valuing the business at more than $18 billion.
+People Inc. currently owns 26.1% of the company.

 MGM Hospitality

 In 2007, MGM Hospitality was established to operate hotels, resorts and residences in key destinations around the globe using the brands of Bellagio, MGM Grand and Skylofts.

 In 2009, the company formed Diaoyutai MGM Hospitality, a joint venture with Diaoyutai State Guesthouse of China (the Chinese Foreign Ministry's venue for VIPs) which develops and operates 5-star hotels and resorts in China.
+The joint venture ended in 2026 when Diaoyutai sold its stake to MGM.

 In April 2013, Hakkasan Las Vegas at the MGM Grand opened its 80,000-square-foot venue on five levels.
 In 2014, MGM and Hakkasan Group announced the formation of a joint venture named MGM Hakkasan Hospitality, which would develop non-gambling hotels around the world.
 The partnership was terminated a year later.